 A close evaluation of the patient’s medical needs, tolerance to activity, and need for supplemental oxygen is vital to establish goals for the rehabilitation process, inpatient or outpatient.
 Accurate documentation and coding will safeguard proper reimbursement and accounting for the patient’s complexity during evaluation and management.

 As for patient professional considerations, lung transplant recipients have a lower pretransplant incidence of employment as compared to other solid organ transplant (SOT) recipients such as kidney, heart and liver.
-Additionally, compared to other SOT recipients, lung recipients are less likely to return to work posttransplant.17 Some factors shown to positively affect return to work include pretransplant employment, self-reporting being physically able to work, greater posttransplant improvement in percent predicted forced vital capacity, and posttransplant 6-minute walk > 550 meters.18 Return to work becomes much less likely greater than one year posttransplant.
+Studies have suggested return to work rates around 28% in lung transplant patients.
+Additionally, compared to other SOT recipients, lung recipients are less likely to return to work posttransplant.16 Some factors shown to positively affect return to work include pretransplant employment, self-reporting being physically able to work, greater posttransplant improvement in percent predicted forced vital capacity, and posttransplant 6-minute walk > 550 meters.17 Return to work becomes much less likely one-year post-transplant.
 For individuals desiring returning to work in fields such as construction, outdoors and healthcare, individualized occupational counseling is important.
 For transplant recipients working with animals, work should be avoided during times of maximal immunosuppression.
 If returning to work, it is important to properly use personal protective equipment to limit any possible dangerous exposure.
 Additionally, while some patients may be willing to pursue work in other areas, some are tied to previous lines of work for various reasons such as psychological, social, financial and maintenance of health insurance or other benefits.
 Coworkers may also be encouraged to stay up to date on regularly scheduled and seasonal vaccinations such as influenza.
-Professional rehabilitation, including the help of a social worker, may be started prior to transplant.17
+Professional rehabilitation, including the help of a social worker, may be started prior to transplant.

 Rehabilitation Management and Treatments